-- Application Open Dates: September 8, 2021

-- Application Deadline: December 15, 2021, to be considered eligible for Fall 2022 admission

-- Application Fee: \$100 The fee must be paid by credit card when you submit your application by the deadline of December 15, 2021, to be considered for an interview.
+- Application Open Dates: September 1, 2023 - Application Deadline: December 16, 2023, to be considered eligible for Fall 2024 admission - Application Fee: \$75- The fee must be paid by credit card when you submit your application by the deadline of December 16, 2023, to be considered for an interview. - Transcripts: Official transcripts (electronic preferred) for past semesters/degrees must be received by the application deadline.
+For the current semester, at minimum, unofficial transcripts must be received by 1/6/24.
+Official transcripts are required by 1/24/24 to be eligible for an interview offer.

-- 2021-2022 Academic Year (Program Specific)

-- August 17 August 20 (Preterm)

-- Fall Term 2020: Aug 26 Dec 18

-- Spring Term 2021: Jan 11 May 10